OpenDataLiteracy/WSL-AMF/assessment/portal-datasets.md

 1. Fix the create and update date column formats
 2. Delete obvious test datasets (search test and dummy, but watch out for lead test results from Asset_data sheet (the community datasets are still in there and also in the removed datasets sheet)
 3. Remove community datasets, only use official, for PUBLISH sheet
-4. Can't just rely on PUBLIC datasets because there are sume not public ones that are accessed by public assets
+4. Can't just rely on PUBLIC datasets because there are some not public ones that are accessed by public assets

 The working list is Published assets that are official and are either public or not.
 All derived assets have a parent in the list